 The answer, of course, is wet wipes.
 My goodness is there anything you can’t clean with a wet wipe?
 We will have on board the boat a large supply of wet wipes that you can make good use of at the end of each watch.
 It is our experience that even in the hottest conditions, a regular wet wipe bath can keep skin clean, relatively sweet-smelling and free from rashes and other discomforts.
 While freshwater is at a premium on an ocean-going race boat, we will always have enough to provide a quick shower once in a while to top up the wet wipes.
 As a tip to the wise – not wearing polyester or polypropylene thermal wear when sleeping is a positive move if it can be achieved.
 Donning cotton garments – although not a good idea as part of layering system (because cotton can hold nine times its weight in water) IS a good idea when sleeping to give the skin some relief from synthetic fibres that can cause rashes and irritation if worn 24/7.

 We have a full array of satellite communications equipment on board each of our boats, and we can use these to send and receive information at any time.
 If you wish to use the satellite phone to call loved ones, you will need to pay for the airtime you use.
 This will be tallied in a log on board for our records and yours.
-Airtime for incoming and outgoing calls will be charged at USD 2 per minute.
-Texts, both incoming and outgoing, will be charged at USD 1.
+Airtime for incoming and outgoing calls will be charged at EUR 2 per minute.
+Texts, both incoming and outgoing, will be charged at EUR 1.

 We also have a text-only service available through our onboard Delorme tracker unit.
-Reasonable unlimited use of this system can be made at any time with the prepayment of USD 25 at the start of the journey.
+Reasonable unlimited use of this system can be made at any time with the prepayment of EUR 25 at the start of the journey.
 Texts are limited to 160 characters and will not be exclusively private as they are sent and received on a system in regular use by the skipper, mate and crew.

 At the time of writing- April 2016- we do not yet have the ability to send photos or video off the boat – we hope to upgrade to this option in the coming months which will be good news for those doing Trans Atlantic trips in the Autumn.